- Rowing Trips

 Our first day of Thames rowing has us leaving Oxford in the morning and heading downstream.
 In fact, we will begin a little bit upstream, allowing us the opportunity to row past the famous boathouses and through the heart of the city.
 Our destination is Abingdon, 13 km from Oxford.
 Initially we will still be in “rowing waters”, with the last of the famous college boathouses being Radley College.
 We will pass through several locks, some dating from as early as 1632.
 Abingdon is beautiful with its lovely stone bridge and churches and waterside parks.
 We shuttle to Oxford for a second night of good restaurants, pubs and atmosphere – dinner on your own tonight.

 From Abingdon we head to Wallingford.
 We will stop for lunch at a pub where “Three Men in a Boat” was penned, and maybe stroll through the charming village of Clifton Hampden to admire the thatched roof cottages.
 As the river turns and begins to flow eastward, chalk hills, known as downs, will be visible.
 Beautiful bridges at Schillingford and Wallingford signal the end of the day’s row of 20 km.
-Shuttle back to Oxford for a final night and dinner here.
+We head to Henley-on-Thames for our first of three nights in this quintessential rowing town.

 Continuing downstream, we pass some of the loveliest scenery of the trip.
 We row past Goring, Reading and Caversham as well as other small, attractive towns.
 At the Goring Gap, the Berkshire Downs meet the Chiltern Hills, creating the narrowest part of the Thames Valley.
 The stretch between Goring and Pangbourne is especially attractive.
 Forests rise just beyond the river and stately homes line the banks.
 Nearby is Basildon Park, a National Trust grounds with a beautifully restored Georgian mansion.
 The total row is 30 km today, ending just beyond Reading.
 From there it is a short shuttle into Henley-on-Thames.
 Dinner is on your own tonight, with a wide array of choices to enjoy.